elunna/nerfhack-changelog/README.md

 * When a monster gets hit with grease, it will randomly grease an item in their inventory.
 * The trap disarms with a random 1 in 15 chance.

+* Slipping in grease traps can cause you or monsters to become paralyzed for a few turns and inflicts a small amount of damage.

 #### Door traps
 * Door traps actually explode in a ball of flame (Evil)
 * These traps will start appearing at level 8.